CSCfi/csc-user-guide/docs/cloud/pouta/persistent-volumes.md

 while they are running.

 Persistent volumes are using CEPH cluster.
 Regarding I/O performance, you should not use this kind of volume.
-It will use network access to the volume thus latency.
+It will use network access to the volume therefore latency.

 ## Creating and attaching volumes in the Pouta web interface